thirdelement/sneaker-dadi/TESTING.md

 - Items can be added to the sale via the check box on the Edit Product page.
 - A discount percent can be set as desired.
 <div align="left"><img src="media/testing/story-discount.webp"></div>

-- If ‘On sale’ is selected but a discount percent is not added an error will appear.
+- If ‘On sale’ is selected and a discount percent is not added an error will appear.
 <div align="left"><img src="media/testing/story-toast-failed-update.webp"></div>

 #### Delete reviews
 - A site owner has permissions to delete any review.
 This is done using the Delete button on each review.
 - The site owner has permissions to update reviews created by themselves only.
 <div align="left"><img src="media/testing/story-review-delete.webp"></div>

 - When the Delete button is clicked a modal appears to confirm deletion.
 <div align="left"><img src="media/testing/story-delete-product-review.webp"></div>
 <div align="right"><a style="text-align:right" href="#contents">Go to Contents :arrow_double_up:</a></div>